tower120/reactive/Readme.md

 ----
 # Compiler support

+Library should compiles with any standart compatible c++14/17 compiler.
+Tested with clang, gcc 6.3, vs 2017 c++

 ## VS2015-2017 , GCC < 7
 Objects in ObservableProperty, ReactiveProperty must be, also, no-throw default constructable in order to work in nonblocking_atomic mode